Me, Myself & I

 Elizabeth Ashley gives a masterful performance in Edward Albee's periodically hilarious and often frustrating comedy about a troubled family.

-But those with a distaste for gore, please take note: Not a single drop of blood is spilled in this -- yes -- often hilarious if sometimes mystifying comedy.
-While Albee touches on any number of philosophical topics over the course of 110 minutes -- most notably. the meaning of identity -- his serious subject matter is buried, perhaps too deeply, beneath a slew of absurdist situations, quasi-vaudevillian banter, unnecessary repetitions, overuse of breaking the fourth wall, reliance on meta-theatrical devices, and the playwright's typical fondness for wordplay.
+As is his wont, Albee touches on any number of philosophical topics over the course of two hours -- most notably, the meaning of identity.
+But his serious subject matter is buried, perhaps too deeply, beneath a slew of absurdist situations, quasi-vaudevillian banter, unnecessary repetitions, overuse of breaking the fourth wall, reliance on meta-theatrical devices, and the playwright's typical fondness for wordplay.
 Often, it feels as if Albee is practically daring the audience to pay attention to what he really wants to say instead of what his characters are actually saying.

 Murray, no stranger to the Albee canon, relies primarily on his trademark double-takes, eye rolls, and arsenal of vocal inflections to get his well-deserved laughs.
-Yet, he simultaneously generates some genuine pathos as a man whom, as he points out over and over again, nobody loves -- yet who refuses to change his situation.
+Yet, he simultaneously generates some genuine pathos as a man whom, as he points out over and over again, nobody loves.